Ayasameh1/Equalizer---Digital-Signal-Processing/README.md

 #### Python app using Streamlit for adjusting frequencies in audio wav files and csv.

 ## Description
-This app allows the user to :
+Our equalizer allows the user to:
+- Add .wav audio file and changing each frequency power in the default mode
-- Add
+- Add a music file and controlling the

  This app has 5 modes :
- 1. default
+ 1. Default
+ 2. Voice changer
+ 3. Vowels equalizer
+ 4. Music equalizer
+ 5. Medical (controlling arrhythmia in an ECG signal)

  ## Dependencies